Electronic decay process spectra including nuclear degrees of freedom: Introduction

 \section{Introduction}

-Since the advent of ultrashort laser pulses in the attosecond and femtosecond range \cite{Krausz09,Galli19}, it has in principle become possible to study the time evolution of chemical reactions in detail.

-However, the duraction of a laser pulse is inversely proportional to its mean photon energy.
+Since the advent of ultrashort laser pulses in the attosecond and femtosecond range \cite{Orfanos19}, it has in principle become possible to study the time evolution of chemical reactions in detail.
+However, the duration of a laser pulse is inversely proportional to its energetic width and this width, for the current state of the art, needs to include at least one half-cycle of the mean photon energy.
 Hence, ultrashort laser pulses typically have mean photon energies in the extreme ultraviolet (XUV) or even x-ray range.
-We therefore aim to understand the processes initiated by these ultrashort laser pulses and which information we can extract from their respective time-resolved spectra.
+We therefore aim to understand the processes initiated by these ultrashort laser pulses and what information we can extract from their respective time-resolved spectra.

 The interaction of ultrashort laser pulses with matter prompts ionizations and excitations from the inner shells of atoms and molecules.
 The resulting excited states can then decay under electronic rearrangement and emission of an electron, which carries the excess energy.
 Such electronic decay processes have been known for many years.
-The Auger-Meitner process was discovered almost 100 years ago \cite{Meitner22,Auger23} and also the first theoretical prediction of the Interatomic Coulombic Decay (ICD) is turning 25 next year \cite{Cederbaum97}.
+The Auger-Meitner process was discovered about 100 years ago \cite{Meitner22,Auger23} and also the first theoretical prediction of the Interparticle Coulombic Decay (ICD) is more than two decades old \cite{Cederbaum97}.

-The different electronic decay processes can be distinguished by the number of involved entities (atoms, molecules or strongly bound conglomerates) and the kind of electronic rearrangement during the process.
+The different electronic decay processes can be distinguished by the number of involved entities (atoms, molecules or weakly bound conglomerates) and the kind of electronic rearrangement during the process.
 In the Auger-Meitner process, only one entity $A$ is involved.
 After primary ionization from an inner shell, the vacancy is filled by an electron from an outer shell and another electron is emitted:

 Here, we indicate an inner-shell vacancy by two stars $^{**}$.